 The next few pages of this section explore how spectroscopy and fluorescence are related to magnetism in gemstones, and how the magnetism of any gem can be quantitatively measured.

 Near-Colorless Peridot (Forsterite)

 Near-Colorless Spinel (Pink Tint)

-2) Manganese (Mn) is a fairly common transition metal in gemstones.
+2) Manganese (Mn) is the third most common transition metal on earth after iron and titanium, and it is fairly common in gemstones.
 As a pure metal in its ground state, it is far less magnetic than pure iron.
 However, manganese ions (Mn2+) in gems have high magnetic susceptibilities, and manganese oxide (MnO) concentrations as low as approximately 0.13% are detectable.
 Due to a high concentration of Mn2+ (up to 40% MnO), orange Spessartine Garnet is the most strongly magnetic Garnet.
 Almandine Garnet colored by iron (Fe2+) and Andradite Garnet colored by iron (Fe3+) are tied for second place after Spessartine.

 Manganese II ions (Mn2+) are also responsible for red and pink body color in many gems such as Rhodochrosite (mostly translucent to opaque), which at times is even more magnetic than Spessartine Garnet.
 Manganese III (Mn3+) ions create color in much lower concentrations than Mn2+, resulting in weakly magnetic or diamagnetic gems.
 Mn3+ creates red color in Rubellite Tourmaline, which is usually weakly magnetic, and pink color in Kunzite (pink Spodumene), which is diamagnetic.
 A form of black manganese oxide called Psilomelane is strongly magnetic due to Mn4+, and it is sometimes fashioned into decorative opaque cabochons.